 Rapidly growing budget revenues, very low average interest rate and flat repayment profile with easily affordable annual repayment volumes have been the key factors behind the downward sloping and consistently low government external debt service ratios.
 Only very small portion of budget revenues is earmarked for debt service in any single fiscal year, allowing to devote budget appropriations to the fullest possible extent towards addressing national development priorities and to funding social assistance programs.

-59% of the external public debt portfolio (31 DEC 2018) carries fixed interest rate.
-This safeguards Georgia's external public debt service parameters from exogenous interest rate fluctuations and ensures that external public debt service costs will remain low and affordable despite uncertain global economic environment.
+55% of the external government debt portfolio (31 DEC 2019) carries fixed interest rate.
+This safeguards Georgia's external Government debt service parameters from exogenous interest rate fluctuations and ensures that external government debt service costs will remain low and affordable despite uncertain global economic environment.

 Georgia's Eurobonds have been consistently priced above par, while yields have declined substantially since the issuance.
 This favorable price/yield tendency affirms continuous trust by the international investor community in the political and economic dynamics in the country.